 I’m not sure what to make of this.
 I must admit that my biggest problem with The Hero Chapter is how dense it got.
 It’s not a confusing mess but it was getting tough trying to keep track of certain details and the whole half-season definitely would’ve benefitted from a longer run of episodes.
 At the same time however, I don’t think I need something to fill in the gaps per se.
 The Hero Chapter still got through all of its major story beats and, more importantly, those beats still got me emotionally (like, I’m still not over Yuna’s breakdown in the third episode for example).
 It may have been rushed but it still felt complete and effective to me so I don’t necessarily need an expansion to it.

-To be fair however, this episode is hardly the sales pitch that would prove me otherwise.
+To be honest, the episode itself is hardly the sales pitch that would prove me otherwise.
 Much of the episode is just an anthology of various slice of life antics with the Hero Club.
-It reminds me quite a lot of The Washio Sumi Chapter‘s third episode, right down to everyone getting all hyper and participating in some of the most ridiculous antics that YuYuYu has ever seen.
+It reminds me quite a lot of The Washio Sumi Chapter‘s third episode, right down to everyone getting all hyper and participating in some of the most ridiculous antics that YuYuYu has ever depicted.
 There’s even silly eye catches and a part where the gang goes camping.
 It’s more or less the same episode all over again.
 None of this is bad necessarily; plenty of it is funny.
 In particular, I enjoy the group randomly becoming a music band (a funny way to re-introduce everyone) and some of the callbacks such as Sonoko (Kana Hanazawa) getting everyone to say “KAGAWA LIFE”.
-Still, I don’t know if evoking what I thought was the YuYuYu‘s weakest episode is the best thing to do for the premiere for a brand new season.
+Still, I don’t know if evoking what I thought was the YuYuYu‘s weakest episode is the best thing to do for the premiere of a brand new season.

 One moment that did stand out to me is the heart to heart conversation between Togo and Sonoko during the Hero Club’s camping trip.
 The two talk about Gin and mustering the courage to visit her grave, with Togo being more apprehensive due to her previously forgetting her time as Washio Sumi as well as her still coming to terms with that past.
 That she apparently did forget Gin surprises me as she technically did call for her during the last episode of The Washio Sumi Chapter.
 Either this is a retcon or this episode is simply clarifying that Togo really did forget everything by the time she woke up from her last battle as Washi.
 Regardless, this is a really nice scene and I must admit that this is one thing that probably should’ve been in The Hero Chapter.
 The reunion that we did get to see in The Hero Chapter works but it is brief and there isn’t an actual moment in which we see Togo and Sonoko catch up on lost time, at least not in private like we see here.
 We also never really got to see them talk extensively about Gin.
 The most we got was Sonoko visiting Gin’s grave on her own, which was really more a catalyst for her remembering Togo, and a still image of Sonoko and Togo visiting the grave together at end of The Hero Chapter finale.
 I wasn’t that irked by it but I nevertheless welcome the show expanding on it, more so than giving me more hijinks.

-Is there truly a sequel in this season or is YuYuYu pulling a Non Non Biyori and jumping all over the place across the canon?
+Is there truly a sequel in this season or is YuYuYu instead jumping back and forth across its canon?
 It’s entirely possible this season is going to do both, given the precedence set by Season 2.
 For now though, I can’t tell.
 I knew going in that the Great Mankai Chapter would be uncharted territory but I didn’t expect it to be like this.
 Granted, this also means that I’m very curious and until proven otherwise, I look forward to finding out the overall direction of this season.